caderek/arrows/packages/multimethod/README.md

 #### Manual currying

-If you prefer a manual currying, or you already have functions that use manual currying and want to use them as methods, you can easily do that with the multimethod.
+If you prefer manual currying, or you already have functions that use manual currying and want to use them as methods, you can easily do that with the multimethod.
 Just like with automatic currying, execution is based on the dispatch function.

 Examples: